Alluxio/alluxio/docs/Lineage-API.md

 `TachyonLineage#createLineage(List<TachyonURI>, List<TachyonURI>, Job)`.
 A lineage record takes (1)
 a list of URIs of the input files, (2) a list of URIs of the output files, and (3) a *job*.
-A job is description of a program that can be run by Tachyon to recompute the output files given the input files. *Note: In the current Alpha version, only a built-in `CommandLineJob` is supported, which simply takes a command String that can be run in a terminal.
+A job is description of a program that can be run by Tachyon to recompute the output files given the input files. *Note: In the current alpha version, only a built-in `CommandLineJob` is supported, which simply takes a command String that can be run in a terminal.
 The user needs to provide the necessary configurations and execution environments to ensure the command can be executed both at the client and at Tachyon master (during recomputation).*